Slesa/launchy/trunk/Launchy_QT/readme.txt

 Low priority:
 .
 Allow multiple directory selection for file extensions .
-Can get rid of extra data in alternatives item's if I clear the items after options exits .
+Can get rid of extra data (e.g. icon info) in alternatives item's if I clear the items after options exits .
 Append to file plugin or .bat file or something
 .
 Control+Enter to complete website
 .
 Confirmation on Alt+F4